Northam, Western Australia: Events

-The annual Avon Descent river race starts in Northam.

-The Northam Flying 50's, a historical car racing event, is held each year in early April, attracting around 5,000 spectators.
+The town of Northam is home to several iconic Western Australian events and activities.

+The Avon Descent is an annual, two-day white water river race that begins in Northam, and travels 124 km down the Avon River, into the Swan River before finishing in Bayswater.
+It occurs each year in August, and allows both power craft and paddle craft.

+The Northam Motorsport Festival occurs annually between the months of March and April and is the spiritual successor to the historical Northam Flying 50s event.
+It is a free event which incorporates three activities, the Mount Ommanney Hillclimb, the SCBC Motokhana and the iconic Northam Flying 50s, an event in which the main streets of Northam are used as a circuit in which classic cars may complete time trials and race.
+There also is a classic car show, and several other small promotions and specials put on by community members.
+The show attracts around 5,000 spectators annually.

-The Northam Agricultural Show is held annually on a Friday and Saturday in mid-September.
+The Northam Farmer's Show is held annually on a Friday and Saturday in mid-September.
+It is an agricultural show similar to others held in the area, such as the York Show and the Toodyay Show.

 The Kep Ultra running race is held each year on the Western Australia Day long weekend in early June.
 The race starts in Northam and includes 100 km and 75 km events finishing at Mundaring Weir.

 Military history

 During World War I, Wilberforce, an area on the Spencers Brook to York Road was the area set up for the breeding and selection of horses to be transported to overseas theatres of war involving Australian horseman in particular the iconic 10th Light Horse Regiment.

 Also in November 1920, an area at Noggojerrring was purchased by the Federal Government for £7,000.
 It was an area of 875 acres(350 hectares) of farming land and was located four miles (6.5 kilometres) north of Northam on the Northam - Pithara Road.
 Of that area, 860 acres (344 hectares) were cleared and divided into 11 paddocks.
 The property was well watered, and carried a wind mill, two dwellings, three sheds, and a stable.
 The Goomalling railway bisected it.
 The Federal Government's purpose was the settlement of tubercular soldiers.
 The place was christened Anzac Farm.

 During World War II, Northam was the location of a number of important strategic military camps, depots and installations being the most concentrated of military activity areas in Western Australia.
 Due to its strategic geographical location and being close to water, the Goldfields Water Supply Scheme, close to strategic railway junction, as it was close to the coast but inland, Northam became an important military hub.

 The installations, camps, and depots were some of those developed in the Wheatbelt during 1939–1945, located within the Shire of Northam, some of which still exist today.